Community Impact Loans

 For more information and to apply for a loan, please contact Juan Salgado at email@example.com.

-In support of Neighborhood Outreach Access to Health (NOAH), the Phoenix IDA participated in a loan to allow the nonprofit organization to open the new Venado Valley Health Center located at 20440 N. 27th Avenue, Phoenix.
+In support of Neighborhood Outreach Access to Health (NOAH), the Phoenix IDA participated in a loan to support the nonprofit organization to open the new Venado Valley Health Center located at 20440 N. 27th Avenue, Phoenix.
 NOAH provides medical and dental services to underserved communities, focusing on working with patients while respecting their diverse cultures and needs.
 Additionally, NOAH offers enhanced health services for patients with special needs, including primary care services, speech and physical therapy, and chronic disease management.
-The Phoenix IDA’s share was part of a total $1,375,000 loan made to NOAH, in partnership with the Arizona Community Foundation and the Phoenix Community Development & Investment Corporation.

 In support of the Foundation for Senior Living (FSL), the Phoenix IDA participated in a loan that will help FSL with expanding its capability to serve more seniors and adults.
 With this funding, FSL will build a new state-of-the-art facility that will double its current activity space and increase its capacity to provide adult day health services.
 Construction on the new facility began in fall of 2019 at 16231 N. 67th Avenue in Glendale and is scheduled to open in the spring of 2020.
 The new center will include spaces for specialized group activities for seniors, young adults, and people with early onset dementia.
 The FSL facility will also offer areas for restorative dining, nine ADA single-person restrooms, billiards and media rooms, as well as outdoor spaces including two large multi-purpose patios, a dining patio, and a garden walking path.